noppelmax/PoPETS_ArtifactNotes/EmailTemplates/Bidding-first-round.md

 We have opened up bidding for committee members to indicate preferences on which artifacts they would like to review.

+IMPORTANTLY: Please set a negative preference for any submission you cannot review due to missing resources,  e.g., no available GPUs.

 Use the link below to sign in to the site.

 <ADD URL>